top of page

 Crowds gather at Silverstone racetrack, with jet planes trailing red and blue smoke overhead.
 Lenovo signs and a large race building are visible.

-In addition to hosting the British Grand Prix, which welcomes over 140,000 fans, Silverstone has been a venue for various other prestigious motorsport events.
+In addition to hosting the British Grand Prix, which welcomes over 500,000 fans over the race weekend, Silverstone has been a venue for various other prestigious motorsport events.
 It has welcomed series such as the FIA World Endurance Championship, British Touring Car Championship, MotoGP, and other national and international racing championships.
-Silverstone has its own Experience Centre offering a full range of Driving Experiences, including Ferrari, Aston Martin, Single Seater and Rally cars, and offers track and testing days.
+Silverstone has its own Experience Centre offering a full range of Driving Experiences, including Ferrari, Aston Martin, Single Seater and rally cars, and offers track and testing days.

 The Visitor Centre design